 How Much to Feed Kittens

 Because kittens grow so quickly, they may need up to twice the amount of food recommended for adult cats!
-If you are parenting a kitten you should follow your veterinarian’s recommended feeding schedule and diet, which may involve careful tracking of the kitten’s weight.
+If you are parenting a kitten, you should follow your veterinarian’s recommended feeding schedule and diet, which may involve careful tracking of the kitten’s weight.

 How Often to Feed Kittens